xebia-functional/nine-cards-backend/endpoints.md

   ]
 }
 ```
-The response status for this endpoints can be one
+The response status for this endpoints can be
 `200 OK`,  if the request was correct and it could be processed; or
 or  `401 Unauthorized`, either because of wrong [client auth headers](#client-authentication-failure),
 or because the [Google Play Token Header](#google-play-token-header) is missing.